HenryXi/use-wheel/jackson/etc/Jackson ignore unknown field.md

-# Jackson ignore unknown field avoid UnrecognizedPropertyException
+# Jackson ignore unrecognized field
 You will get `UnrecognizedPropertyException` if you convert json string to object with unknown field.
 There are 2 ways to avoid this problem.
 Use `JsonIgnoreProperties` annotation or add `DeserializationFeature.FAIL_ON_UNKNOWN_PROPERTIES` to `ObjectMapper` configuration.
 Examples are in the following.